mddeepu8/techradar-1/README.md

 ## Demo

-You can see this in action at https://radar.thoughtworks.com.
 If you plug in [this data](https://docs.google.com/spreadsheets/d/1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI/) you'll see [this visualization](https://soneymathew.github.io/techradar/?sheetId=1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI).

 ## How To Use